elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-are-some-realworld-applications-of-linear-algebra-in-network-flow-and-electrical-networks.md

 url: /learn/mathematics/questions/what-are-some-realworld-applications-of-linear-algebra-in-network-flow-and-electrical-networks
 score: -1.0
 related_article1:
-    id: 104676
+    id: 104652
     title: >-
-        How is linear algebra applied in principal component analysis and physics?
+        How is matrix-vector multiplication carried out?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-is-linear-algebra-applied-in-principal-component-analysis-and-physics
+    url: /learn/mathematics/questions/how-is-matrixvector-multiplication-carried-out
 related_article2:
-    id: 104662
+    id: 104673
     title: >-
-        What is the significance of isomorphisms and composition in linear transformations?
+        What is the concept of matrix similarity and its importance?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-significance-of-isomorphisms-and-composition-in-linear-transformations
+    url: /learn/mathematics/questions/what-is-the-concept-of-matrix-similarity-and-its-importance
 related_article3:
-    id: 104652
+    id: 104651
     title: >-
-        How is matrix-vector multiplication carried out?
+        What are the basic operations that can be performed on matrices?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-is-matrixvector-multiplication-carried-out
+    url: /learn/mathematics/questions/what-are-the-basic-operations-that-can-be-performed-on-matrices
 related_article4:
-    id: 104658
+    id: 104648
     title: >-
-        What defines a vector space and its subspaces?
+        How does Gaussian elimination work in solving linear equations?
     subject: Mathematics
+    url: /learn/mathematics/questions/how-does-gaussian-elimination-work-in-solving-linear-equations
+related_article5:
+    id: 104672
+    title: >-
+        How does the Principal Axes Theorem provide a geometric interpretation of matrices?
+    subject: Mathematics
-    url: /learn/mathematics/questions/what-defines-a-vector-space-and-its-subspaces
+    url: /learn/mathematics/questions/how-does-the-principal-axes-theorem-provide-a-geometric-interpretation-of-matrices
 ---

 &nbsp;